 Once you’ve reviewed all the information, carefully select the specific categories to include in the SCV based on the business case.
 For example, if you want to lower service call length by finding process efficiencies, don’t waste time integrating social media interactions that probably won’t help.

 Add an intuitive interface.

-To aggregate the selected data and layer a user interface on top, you can enlist SCV applications like VHT Navigator, which pull key information from customer channels and offer actionable dashboards and reports.
+To aggregate the selected data and layer a user interface on top, you can enlist SCV applications that pull key information from customer channels and offer actionable dashboards and reports.
 SCV applications also include analytics that pinpoint frustrating or inefficient moments in the customer journey.

 Lay the foundation for growth.